Eric Harris and Dylan Klebold: Writings

+Violence in school assignments

+For a December 1998 economics class project requiring Harris to create a business service advertisement, he and Klebold produced a video titled Hitmen for Hire, which was released publicly in February 2004.
+The video depicts them as contract killers extorting money in exchange for protecting weaker "preps" from bullies.
+The video has been described as resembling a dress rehearsal, showing the two walking through school hallways and shooting at students outside with fake guns.

+Both additionally displayed themes of violence in their in-class writing projects.
+In December 1997, Harris wrote a paper on school shootings titled "Guns in School", and later a poem from the perspective of a bullet.
+In January 1999, he wrote a Doom-based first-person shooter story, prompting his teacher to remark, "Yours is a unique approach and your writing works in a gruesome way—good details and mood setting."
+The next month, Klebold submitted an English paper describing a tall, left-handed man dressed in a trench coat, hat, and boots, who kills nine "college preps" with automatic pistols and explosives.
+The unnamed character appeared to reflect Klebold's own physical traits and foreshadowed his later involvement in the massacre.
+When teacher Judith Kelly confronted him about the violent content, Klebold replied, "It's just a story."
+The paper was reported to Klebold's counselor and discussed with his parents during a teacher-parent conference, but no further action was taken.

+Firearms

-Harris and Klebold were unable to legally purchase firearms due to them both being underage at the time.
-Klebold then enlisted Robyn Anderson, an 18-year-old Columbine student and old friend of Klebold's, to make a straw purchase of two shotguns and a Hi-Point carbine for the pair.
-In exchange for her cooperation with the investigation that followed the shootings, no charges were filed against Anderson.
-After illegally acquiring the weapons, Klebold sawed off his Savage 311-D 12-gauge double-barrel shotgun, shortening the overall length to approximately 23 in.
-Meanwhile, Harris's Savage-Springfield 12-gauge pump shotgun was sawn off to around 26 in.
+Harris and Klebold were unable to legally purchase guns because both were underage at the time.
+In November 1998, Klebold enlisted his future prom date, Robyn Anderson, who was 18 at the time, to make a straw purchase of two shotguns and a Hi-Point carbine.
+No charges were filed against Anderson in exchange for her cooperation with the investigation following the shootings.
+After illegally acquiring the weapons, Klebold sawed off his Savage 311-D 12-gauge double-barrel shotgun, reducing its overall length to approximately 23 in, while Harris's Savage-Springfield 12-gauge pump shotgun was shortened to around 26 in.

-The shooters also possessed a TEC-DC9 semi-automatic handgun, which had a long history.
-The manufacturer of the TEC-DC9 first sold it to Miami-based Navegar Incorporated.
-It was then sold to Zander's Sporting Goods in Baldwin, Illinois, in 1994.
-The gun was later sold to a firearms dealer, Larry Russell, in Thornton, Colorado.
-In violation of federal law, Russell failed to keep records of the sale, yet he determined that the purchaser of the gun was twenty-one years of age or older.
-Two men, Mark Manes and Philip Duran, were convicted of supplying weapons to the two.
+Klebold also purchased a TEC-DC9 semi-automatic handgun with a complex ownership history.
+The manufacturer of the gun first sold it to Miami-based Navegar Incorporated, which then sold it in 1994 to Zander's Sporting Goods in Baldwin, Illinois.
+The gun was subsequently sold to firearms dealer Larry Russell in Thornton, Colorado.
+In violation of federal law, Russell failed to maintain records of the sale, yet he determined that the purchaser was at least twenty-one years of age.
+Two men, Mark Manes and Philip Duran, were later convicted of supplying weapons to Harris and Klebold.